AntoCuc/Publo/README.md

 You can download the version for your favourite operating system from the release tab.

 * On Windows -> double-click the executable.
-* On Mac -> Move the app to the Applications folder and run using finder
+* On Mac -> Move the app to the Applications folder and run using finder or double-click the .app file
 * On Linux -> `java -jar publo.jar`

 Software Builds